Strengthening the Health Care System in Canada

-Today, the Honourable Mark Holland, Minister of Health, highlighted recent actions taken by the government to strengthen the public health care system in Canada.
+Today, the Honourable Gary Anandasangaree, Minister of Crown Indigenous Relations, toured TAIBU Community Health Centre in Scarborough, and highlighted the recent actions taken by the government to strengthen the public health care system in Canada.

-Every Canadian and their health care providers should be able to access their health information securely, and digitally.
-In June 2024, the Government of Canada introduced the Connected Care for Canadians Act that would help health care workers make better, more informed decisions, and enable Canadians to securely access their own health data.
-This will empower patient's decision-making and improve the care they receive from health providers in Canada.
+TAIBU, meaning be in Good Health" in Kiswahili, has served the Greater Toronto Area (GTA) for over fifteen years by helping black-identifying people in the GTA access health care.
+Whether it's primary care, illness prevention, cancer screenings, TAIBU has been directly engaged with the GTA and ensuring top tier care.

-The Government of Canada, along with the provinces and territories, recently committed to take concrete actions to address health workforce challenges.
+The Government of Canada, along with the provinces and territories, also recently committed to take concrete actions to address health workforce challenges.
 In March 2024, the Government of Canada released the Nursing Retention Toolkit to help improve the working lives of nurses.
 On July 11 2024, the Government of Canada announced $47 million in federal funding for innovative projects to help support Canada's health workforce.
-These investments will inform retention and recruitment practices, support the mobility of physicians across Canada to help communities facing shortages, and investigate solutions to strengthen the health workforce and positively impact policy and practice.
-The Government of Canada is also providing student loan forgiveness of up to $60,000 for doctors and $30,000 for nurses who choose to work in rural and remote communities.
-Budget 2024 builds on this by expanding student loan forgiveness to more rural and remote health professionals, including dentists and dental hygienists, pharmacists, psychologists, physiotherapists, midwives, personal support workers, and social workers.

 In February 2024, the Government of Canada introduced the Pharmacare Act.
-Drug coverage for contraceptives will mean that nine million Canadians of reproductive age will have better access to contraception and reproductive autonomy, reducing the risk of unintended pregnancies and improving their ability to plan for the future.
-Furthermore, improving access to diabetes medications will help improve the health of 3.6 million Canadians living with diabetes, and reduce the risk of serious life-changing health complications, such as blindness or amputations.
+Drug coverage for contraceptives will mean that nine million Canadians of reproductive age will have better access to contraception and reproductive autonomy.
+The Act also improves access to diabetes medications, and will help improve the health of 3.6 million Canadians living with diabetes, and reduce the risk of serious life-changing health complications, such as blindness or amputations.

 Everyone in Canada deserves to get the health care they need when they need it.
 The Government of Canada understands that people are relying on all levels of government to come together to address the current challenges.
 The Government of Canada remains committed to working with provinces and territories to make health care more affordable and more accessible, and to achieve better health outcomes for everyone.